japandan/lightsail_wp/README.md

   /** MySQL database password */define('DB_PASSWORD', 'PASSWORD');

 10. The wordpress site should now work.
 If you have changed the URL of the wordpress site, you will need to replace any hardcoded URL with the new website.
-Follow instruction in <pre>migratewp.sh</pre> to change the URL of wordpress stored in the mysql database.
+Follow instruction in migratewp.sh to change the URL of wordpress stored in the mysql database.

 i.e. The login link may be pointing to http://datostech.com/login.php and will need to point to http://datos.asia/login.php if this is the new website URL.